dhansel/Altair8800-IOBus/06-cassette-interface/README.md

 Switching tape formats is done by writing to the first card register (address 6 if the address jumpers are set as shown above).
 The following values can be used to switch formats:
-  - `00h`: MITS mode: read and write MITS format also read KCS format (default)
+  - `00h` or `60h`: MITS mode: read and write MITS format, also read KCS format (default)
-  - `60h`: KCS mode: read and write KCS format
+  - `40h` or `80h`: CUTS mode: read and write CUTS format.
-  - `80h`: CUTS mode: read and write CUTS format.
+  - `A0h`: KCS mode: read and write KCS format

+For example, if you are in BASIC and would like to save a tape in KCS format (as opposed to the default MITS format), issue the following command to switch the ACR card into KCS mode: `OUT 6, &HA0`.

-Since MITS mode is te default and MITS software does not write to address 6, the card will work with MITS software without any configuration necessary.
+Since MITS mode is the default and MITS software does not write to address 6, the card will work with MITS software without any configuration necessary.

-The format selection values shown above are chosen to match the values used by the Processor Technology CUTER tape OS when selecting the tape format.
-Within CUTER use:
+The format selection values shown above are chosen to match the values used by the Processor Technology [SOLOS CUTER tape OS](https://www.autometer.de/unix4fun/z80pack/ftp/altair/Processor_Technology_Solos_Cuter_Users_Manual.PDF).
+On the Altair I recommend
+Udo Munk's adaptation of CUTER for MITS ([HEX](https://www.autometer.de/unix4fun/z80pack/ftp/altair/cuter-mits.hex), [ASM](https://www.autometer.de/unix4fun/z80pack/ftp/altair/cuter-mits.asm)) which is set up for the MITS default tape port and status bits.
+Within CUTER issue the following commands to switch formats:
   - `SET TAPE 0`: read and write CUTS format (default)
   - `SET TAPE 1`: read and write KCS format
   - `SET TAPE 1`, followed by `GET /2` or `SAVE /2`: read and write MITS format